 Income Taxes.
-The Company files consolidated federal and state income tax returns and allocates taxes among its whollyowned subsidiaries in accordance with a written tax-allocation agreement approved by the Company's Board of Directors.
+The Company files consolidated federal and state income tax returns and allocates taxes among its wholly owned subsidiaries in accordance with a written tax-allocation agreement.

 The Company accounts for income taxes in accordance with U.S. GAAP, resulting in two components of income tax expense: current and deferred.
 Current income tax expense reflects taxes to be paid or refunded for the current period by applying the provisions of the enacted tax law to the taxable income or excess of deductions over revenues.
 The Company determines deferred income taxes using the liability (or balance sheet) method.
 Under this method, the net deferred tax asset or liability is based on the tax effects of the differences between the book and tax bases of assets and liabilities, and enacted changes in tax rates and laws are recognized in the period in which they occur.